-The International Nuremberg Principles Academy, in co-operation with the Centre for International Law Research and Policy (CILRAP), co-organizes an international expert seminar on ”Integrity in International Justice” in the Peace Palace in The Hague, the Netherlands, on 1-2 December 2018.
+The International Nuremberg Principles Academy, in co-operation with the Centre for International Law Research and Policy (CILRAP), is co-organizing an international expert conference on ”Integrity in International Justice” in the Peace Palace in The Hague, the Netherlands, on 1-2 December 2018.

 The twenty years that have passed since the adoption of the Statute of the International Criminal Court in 1998 have seen several changes in international relations, including increased scrutiny of the operation of international courts.
 There is concern that multilateralism is under growing pressure.
 However uncomfortable at times, this environment of increased scrutiny provides a welcome opportunity to revisit the role of the individual in international justice institutions.
-Focusing on the standard and practice of "integrity" or "high moral character" is an open-ended necessity for international justice institutions facing the common challenge of professionalisation.
+Focusing on the standard and practice of "integrity" or "high moral character" is an open-ended necessity for international justice institutions facing the common challenge of professionalization.

 The project considers “integrity” in international justice from several angles, including the following four:

 - What could States Parties do better to uphold the “integrity” requirement, including in election or appointment of high officials and oversight?